The Strangest Thing Just Happened

 Unrelated but related

 Supposedly, gender is unrelated to sex; some people will tell you gender changes, but sex does not.
 However, those who claim this view either fail to realize or fail to acknowledge the immutable gives way to the mutable.
 In order to accommodate gender change, biological physiology gets modified, terminology gets unnecessarily wordy, and/or clarity gets murky.
 Instead of using biology as the de facto understanding of what a man or woman is and helping people come to terms, word usage is manipulated to enhance the confusion.
-Biological woman is relegated to such terms as “vagina owner*,” “person who can get pregnant and bleed” (excessive wordiness good for a 2,000-word paper), or “gestational parent.”
+Actual woman is relegated to such terms as “vagina owner*,” “person who can get pregnant and bleed” (excessive wordiness good for a 2,000-word paper), or “gestational parent.”
 While these words are technically-correct descriptors of women, they sound more clinical than personal and come across as condescending.
 However, the implication in their usage by people who do so without a hint of irony is that men can fall under the umbrella of womanhood just by looking like a woman, while overlooking the fact that man cannot do these things anyway.
 Also, for things that aren’t related, descriptors of sexual function are still used to make distinctions.

 https://genderinstitute.anu.edu.au/sites/default/files/docs/2021_docs/Gender_inclusive_handbook.pdf